 The expressions "industrial property" and "intellectual property" are used to describe the rights affording protection to creative and intellectual effort and include copyright, designs, patents, trade marks, circuit layouts, plant varieties and confidential information.
-A single development may be affected by a number of these areas.

 A trade mark can be a word, phrase, letter, number, sound, smell, shape, logo, picture, aspect of packaging or a combination of these used to distinguish your goods and services from those of other traders.

 The law in relation to the registration of trade marks and infringement of registered trade marks is governed by the Trade Marks Act 1995 (Cth).
 A registered trade mark provides the legal right to use, license or sell the mark within Australia for the goods and services for which it is registered.